ucipass/ucipass-create-aws-host/README.md

-Simple script to create an ubuntu 16.04 ec2 instance. scripts creates private PEM file and retrieves hosts public key.
+Simple script to create an ubuntu 16.04 ec2 instance.
+Script does the following:
+- deletes all existing instances
+- creates private PEM file and hosts public key to facilitate login